 The world's economy is undergoing substantial change.
 Globally, many manufactured products have service components.
 Domestically, a shift in emphasis from a base in manufactured goods to an economy based in services is in progress.
-Whether marketing manufactured goods, services, or a combination, services marketing can provide a competitive advantage to a firm.
-Understanding the service components of the economy is a requirement for every marketer, in every business, in every industry.
+Whether a firm is marketing manufactured goods, services, or a combination, services marketing can provide a competitive advantage.
+Therefore, understanding the service aspect of business is a requirement for every marketer, in every company, in every industry.
 This course presents concepts, theories, models and measurements of services marketing using current literature in the field, cases and experiential opportunities.
 It stresses the global perspective and covers both B2B and consumer services.
 Prerequisite: MKT 500.